Vishva Hindu Parishad: Violence

 According to the Human Rights Watch, the VHP and Bajrang Dal, in collaboration with BJP had been involved in 2002 Gujarat riots.
 Though VHP has denied these claims, VHP spokesman Kaushikbahi Mehta said, "We in the VHP had nothing to do with the violence except to take care of widows and victims of the Godhra mayhem."

 In 2015, VHP defended the demolition of a church in Haryana, although it has denied involvement in the incident.
 VHP joint general secretary Surendra Jain alleged that the church was built "for the purpose of aggressive conversion" and likened its destruction to the violence of the 1857 war which he claimed "was fought for the cause of religion".

-On 4 June 2018, the VHP was classified as a militant religious organization by the CIA in its World Factbook's entry for India, under the category of political pressure groups, along with Bajrang Dal.
+On 4 June 2018, the VHP was classified as a militant religious organisation by the CIA in its World Factbook's entry for India, under the category of political pressure groups, along with Bajrang Dal.
 The VHP reportedly explored legal options to have this tag removed.
 The World Factbook removed the mentions of the VHP and the Bajrang Dal from the entry by 25 June 2018.